f2001642/spark-on-kubernetes-gopala/README.md

 - Add Inbound port rules required
   - Control plane ports: 8080,6443,10250,10259,10257,2379-2380
   - Worker node ports: 10250,30000-32767
-4. Run the below commands to prepare the VMs for installing Kubernetes cluster

-Note: Created my VMs using VMSS so the VNET is same and Inbound rules applied for all in one go.
+- Log in to each VM and run the following commands:

-Log in to each VM and run the following commands -
+Log in to each VM and run the following commands
 ```shell
 cat /etc/fstab
 sudo sed -i '/swap/d' /etc/fstab